JoshHarrington/stockcube_ruby/README.md

 	- Method to favourite a set of recipes
 	- Default recipes page would be user's favourite recipes, not a listing of all recipes
 	- Method to share recipes between account?
+	- Logic to present if recipe is vegetarian / vegan
+		- If all ingredients in a recipe are vegetarian then the recipe is vegetarian
 - Ingredients functionality
-	- Ingredients list should only be accessible by admins
+	- ~~Ingredients list should only be accessible by admins~~
 	- Ingredients can be added by anyone but adding method should search through and present existing ingredients to ensure that user can see use existing ingredient if possible.
 	- Should be method for admin to combine the user added ingredients with existing ingredients
 - Notifications